hamidreza7799/consultant/README.md

 ## Executing
-Install and run robot with docker-compose
+Install and run with docker-compose

 ```bash
   sudo docker-compose up